RikudouSage/SlackChatGPT/README.md

 - Deploys to AWS using the serverless framework
 - It doesn't cost anything when not in use — everything is serverless, and you only pay as you go
   - It uses AWS Lambda, DynamoDB, SQS and Secrets Manager
+  - Alternatively, Dockerfiles are provided for you to host anywhere you want

 Currently supported languages: